RunestoneInteractive/thinkcspy/_sources/Studios/blurring.rst

     import image
     import sys

-    # Set the timeout to a larger number if timeout is occuring.
+    # Set the timeout to a larger number if timeout is occurring
     sys.getExecutionLimit(30000)

     img = image.Image("luther.jpg")